July 28, 2023 New York Giants Training Camp Report - Big Blue Interactive

 Some snippets from various media sources:

-- The Giants are still not in full pads and remain in helmets and shorts for an evening practice (5:00-7:00 PM).
+- The Giants are still not in full pads and remained in helmets and shorts for an evening practice (5:00-7:00 PM).

 - First-team offensive line was LT Andrew Thomas, LG Joshua Ezeudu, OC Ben Bredeson, RG Mark Glowinski, and RT Evan Neal.